The Guides' Blog

 After moving to Western North Carolina in 2007, Anthony got a job at a now-closed gym that happened to have a climbing wall.
 Intrigued with climbing, he began hiking to different outdoor climbing areas in a quest to learn everything he could about the sport.
 As with many beginning climbers, Anthony made lots of decisions that he now is just happy didn't have bigger consequences.

 It was a chance encounter with AMGA Certified Rock Guide Ron Funderburke, who was working as a Guide at Fox Mountain Guides at the time, that not only changed HOW Anthony climbed but also shaped his career.
-What first began as a mentor relationship with Ron resulted in Anthony pursuing professional climbing training through the AMGA and ultimately getting a job as an I
+What first began as a mentor relationship with Ron resulted in Anthony pursuing professional climbing training through the AMGA and ultimately getting a job as an Instruc

 Read MORE